 The current investing environment seems more unpredictable than at any time in recent memory.
 Yet market dislocations arising from these uncertainties represent a major opportunity for multi-asset managers with global reach and the ability to opportunistically select markets and underlying strategies.

 For well over a decade, the PineBridge Multi-Asset team has navigated through ever-changing conditions, seeking to outperform irrespective of the economic, political, or market backdrop.
 Our process seeks to embrace the right markets at the right time, with a focus on attractive underlying strategies and managers and incorporation of environmental, social, and governance (ESG) considerations at each stage.

 How do we do it?
 With an innovative investment culture built around diverse points of view, collaboration with colleagues, and partnerships with clients.
 This keeps us connected to the challenges facing investors across and within markets.

 One of the greatest strengths of PineBridge’s Multi-Asset team is its diversity.
-With approximately 200 specialists on the ground in five locations around the world, our team brings a range of fundamental expertise, languages spoken, and even scientific backgrounds to the table.
+With approximately 230 specialists on the ground in six locations around the world, our team brings a range of fundamental expertise, languages spoken, and even scientific backgrounds to the table.
 Our expansive network provides an edge over larger but less cohesive competitors.
-As Global Head of Multi-Asset Michael Kelly puts it, “We function both as a team of 20 and a team of 200.”1
+As Global Head of Multi-Asset Michael Kelly puts it, “We function both as a team of approximately 241 and a team of approximately 230.”2

 We believe our midsize footprint and collaborative culture drive better outcomes for our clients.
 Compared with multi-asset firms that may be huge, yet siloed, we’re able to identify opportunities that purely top-down managers might miss – and we can also compare the best-of-the-best ideas across asset classes with potentially greater objectivity than pure specialists, who may have biases toward their own asset classes.